Los Angeles’ NBA teams return home hoping to provide a distraction from destructive wildfires

 The Lakers had a pair of home games postponed last Thursday and Saturday while the Clippers had a single home game postponed on Saturday.

-Ahead of the game against the Miami Heat, Lakers guard Gabe Vincent addressed the crowd at Crypto.com Arena.
+Ahead of the game against the San Antonio Spurs, Lakers guard Gabe Vincent addressed the crowd at Crypto.com Arena.

 “Just wanted to take a minute to acknowledge the tragedy that LA is dealing with at this time,” the Modesto, California, native said.
 “I speak on behalf of my teammates, this organization, our hearts go out to all those who have been affected by it.